microsoftgraph/group-membership-management/README.md

     Note:
     Currently `<SolutionAbbreviation>` default value is 'gmm'.
 To change this value, update the `solutionAbbreviation` variable in vsts-cicd.yml file.

--   ### Pushing GMM code to your repository

-    In order to push GMM code to your repository see [Manually import a repo](https://docs.microsoft.com/en-us/azure/devops/repos/git/import-git-repository?view=azure-devops#manually-import-a-repo) documentation.

 -   ### Create a Service Connection

     In order to deploy GMM resources through a pipeline we need to create a [Service Connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) and grant permissions to it.